isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

-7.&nbsp;Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.&nbsp;
+7. Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.&nbsp;

 **At Riverside Secondary School, the following lessons from the Sexuality Education Programme will be taught in 2023:**